Criminal Code and Other Legislation Amendment Bill 2019

 12.50 pmHon.
 YM D'ATHSupports

-As Attorney-General, moved the government bill implementing QSAC recommendations to expand the definition of murder to include reckless indifference to human life, add a new aggravating factor for child manslaughter, and increase penalties for failure to supply necessaries.
+As Attorney-General, introduced the government bill implementing QSAC recommendations to expand the definition of murder to include reckless indifference to human life, introduce a new aggravating factor for child manslaughter, and increase the penalty for failure to supply necessaries.

 3.17 pmMr JANETZKISupports

-I confirm that the opposition will be supporting the government's bill and urge the government in turn to support the Mason Jett Lee bill.2019-04-30View Hansard
+Once again, I confirm that the opposition, despite its reservations, will be supporting the government's bill.2019-04-30View Hansard

 3.39 pmMr RUSSOSupports